QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Risky Witches.md

 > [!bug] Issue
 > Need to rethink the Risky Witches history and rewrite it to be more descriptive of the group rather than some of the people in it.

-The Risky Witches began to form in 1981, originally a multirole fighter squadron in the Destrean air force commanded by Freya, known as the [Witch Squadron](Witch%20Squadron).
+The Risky Witches began to form in 1981, originally a multirole fighter squadron in the Destrean air force commanded by Freya, known as the [[Witch Squadron]].
 Their flying prowess combined with Destrean affiliation caused the Witch Squadron to slowly grow infamous, and their repeated insubordination caused the Destrean military to grow tired of their presence.
 Rather than disband the unit, its resources were quietly reallocated and the unit was sent into increasingly dangerous operations.

 They lost several pilots, including Freya herself who was shot down over enemy territory and could not eject.
 Before impact, she ordered her squadron to withdraw, after which they were swiftly grounded by the wing commander.
 Having grown rather close, the surviving members of the Witch Squadron mourned Freya, but days later she walked into the dormitory wielding a revolver, shot the supervisor in front of her squad mates, and deserted with them.
 Word spread quickly and their infamy grew explosively.